multirobot-use/mrta_heuristic_planner/README.md

 Third, the `scenario size` parameter is a 1x3 vector with the number of robots (A), number of tasks (T) (without counting the recharge task) and number of different types of robots (types).
 This is used only when we want to solve a randomly generated scenario (`scenario_id == 0`), otherwise, this parameter can be set to an empty array.

+`objective_function` is an integer parameter that allows us to choose between different predefined objective functions to minimize.
+The details about the different options can be found commented in the source file.

 Then, optionally, `formulation_variants_flags` parameter allows us to modify the problem to solve a scenario with a slightly different MILP formulation.
 It's a 1x4 logic vector corresponding to the following flags: `[recharges_allowed_flag, relays_allowed_flag, fragmentation_allowed_flag, variable_number_of_robots_allowed_flag]`.
 We can set this parameter to an empty array to use default config: the complete formulation.

-Last, `config_flags` parameter is a 1x7 logic vector corresponding to the following option flags: `[save_flag, test_flag, solve_flag, recovery_flag, display_flag, log_file_flag, print_solution_flag]`.
+Last, `config_flags` parameter is a 1x8 logic vector corresponding to the following option flags: `[solve_flag, initialize_flag, print_solution_flag, display_flag, log_file_flag, save_flag, test_flag, recovery_flag]`.
 The default configuration is used if this is set to an empty array.

 In this way, we can run the planner to solve a ramdomly generated scenario with `3` robots, `2` tasks and `1` defferent type of robot like: